markkolich/blog/content/entries/bolt-a-wrapper-around-java-reentrantreadwritelock.md

 }
 ```

-Now, lets create an instance of this example entity which we will use to protect a critical section of code within a **transaction**.
+Now, let's create an instance of this example entity which we will use to protect a critical section of code within a **transaction**.

 ```java
 public static final Foobar foo = new Foobar();